AqueductHub/aqueductcore/docs/extensions.md

    2. Conditional: If `pyproject.toml` file is present, folder content is installed as a python module in the new virtual environment together with its dependencies.
 3. `script` section is executed.
 If `$python` variable is present, it is replaced with python executable of the virtual environment.
 Variables and constants are passed as environment variables of operating system.
 4. Standard output, standard error, and process result code are written into a log file, which is saved inside the experiment.

-### Extension Development in Progress

-If you update code of extension actions, or its dependencies, delete `.aqueduct-extension-dev/` subfolder to force virtual environment re-creation.

 ## Deploying an Extension